bglynch/property-dashboard/README.md

 ### User Flow
 The webpage is split into two halves.
 Using a full width image for the division.

-The first section of the is a set of pie charts and bar charts that the user clicks on the filter the search to what they are looking for.
+The first section of the dashboard is a set of pie charts and bar charts that the user clicks on to apply a filtered search to what they are looking for.
 Once the user has chosen their filters they scroll down to the second section.

-Here thet will find  several charts that give them information of the properties availble.
+Here thet will find several charts that give them information of the properties available.
+Here is a short description of each chart:

 ##### Auctioneer
 Simple chart that shows the most popular auctioneer in the area.
 Useful for contact information as they may have more properties in the area that are not availble on Daft.ie.

 ##### Average House Price
-Give an average house price for the filtered selection.
+Gives an average house price for the filtered selection.
-Useful as a rough guide.
+Useful as a rough pricing guide.

 ##### Price per m2
-The the average price of property per m2.
+The the average price of a property per m2.
 May be useful for estimating the potential value of a renovated house if one was to purchase a 'fixer-upper' property.

 ##### Bubble Chart
+DESCRIBE THE 2 DIMENSIONS

 This is a 3 dimensional chart, although only 2 dimensions are utilised.
 This is a useful chart for getting a quick visual representation of the average house price of each area.

 ##### Scatter Plot
-Shows an individual data point for wach property and plots it on an X/Y axis.
+Shows an individual data point for each property and plots it on the X and Y axis.
-As can be seen the is a rough correlation of price vs. area.
+As can be seen there is a rough correlation of price vs. area.

+ARE WE TALKING A 45 DEGREE LINE HERE?
+MAKE THIS CLEARER

-If there is a trend line between house price and fllor area a user can see what properties might wbe deemed as better value as they would line below this line.
+If there is a trend line between house price and floor area a user can see what properties might be deemed better value as they would fall below this line.

 ##### Box Plot
-Give a more accurate indication of the average house price in each area.
+Gives a more accurate indication of the average house price in each area.

 ##### Table